PM-Dungeon/dungeon-starter/documentation/quickstart_en.md

 The interface `IEntity` provides some methods which we have to implement.

 - `update`: This method is later called once in each frame by the `EntityController`.
 Changes to the status of the hero, such as the position, are calculated here.
 - `removeable`: If this method returns `true`, the object is removed from the `EntityController` and is no longer managed.
-For example, if our hero defeats a monster later, it should return `true` after its death.
+For example, if our hero defeats a monster, it should return `true` after its death.
 - `getBatch`: The SpriteBatch is the drawing surface on which our object should be drawn.
 Each entity must know what it is to be drawn on.
 - `getPainter` is the painter that draws our object.
 Each entity needs to know who it is being drawn by.
 - `getPosition` indicates where our hero is standing in the dungeon.
 Below is a more detailed explanation of the coordinate and position system used.